195 - MINISTERIAL APPROVALS16

 b.

-Any approval related to a housing development that meets the requirements of Chapter 20.65, Parts 2, 3 or 4, and does not require the exercise of judgement or deliberation by the Director.
+Any approval related to a housing development project that meets the requirements of Chapter 20.65, Parts 2, 3 or 4, and does not require the exercise of judgement or deliberation by the Director.

-"State Streamlined Ministerial Approval Process" means Government Code Section 65913.4 and all amendments and additions thereto, now or hereinafter enacted, that impose requirements applicable to the City related to Ministerial Approvals.
+"State Streamlined Ministerial Approval Process " means Government Code Section 65913.4 and all amendments and additions thereto, now or hereinafter enacted, that impose requirements applicable to the City related to Ministerial Approvals.

 A.